 In the Netherlands, as a resident, or if you are registered on an address in Belgium, Germany or Luxembourg and tend to make use of Dutch public transport quite often, you could opt for the personal OV-chip card.
 OV stand for Openbaar Vervoer, public transport.
 You can add different subscriptions which give you discounts on your travels with public transport.

 OV Fiets: Affordable Rental Bike in the Netherlands

 One of the subscriptions I would definitely recommend adding is an OV fiets subscription.
 The subscription costs €0,01 per year.
 This is to verify your personal and bank account details.
 You can rent a OV fiets at more than 278 locations.
 All the rental locations can be found on the website of OV fiets.
-As this bike scheme is an initiative of the NS, the Dutch rail company in the past these bikes were just rented out at the station.
+This bike scheme is an initiative of the NS, the Dutch rail company.
+In the past these bikes were just rented out at the station.
 The idea was and is that you take the train, from there change to a bike to get to your appointment or work.
 Now you can find the OV fiets at central points in the city centre, at tourist sites, hotels.
 An OV fiets is just over 3 Euros per 24 hours, making it an affordable rental bike in the Netherlands.